aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/get-size-of-cad-layout/_index.md

 ## Step 5: Get Layouts for DWG Files

-Implement logic to retrieve non-empty layouts for DWG files.
+DWG files store layout information in the `HeaderVariables` table.
+The following method extracts the names of all non‑empty layouts for a DWG drawing.

 ```csharp
 private static List<string> GetNotEmptyLayoutsForDwg(CadImage cadImage)